Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Basic estimates

 \end{lemma} \begin{remark} Although the solution $u$ of \eqref{ch} may (initially) have \uline{additional} zeros, we will regularly refer to the zeros identified in Lemma~\ref{l:u2zeros} as \uline{the zeros} $\mathbf{x}=\{a,b\}$ of $u$ and we define

 \end{remark}

 Next, we introduce two tools to control the motion of the zeros: a rough, a priori bound (which will allow us to carry out our duality argument) and a finer bound, which will be useful once we have established smallness of the energy gap.
 The proofs are identical for the line and the torus.
-We remind the reader of Notation~\ref{not:zeros}. \begin{lemma}[Rough control of the zeros] For every $W_0 < \infty$, $\epsilon >0$, and $\eps>0$, there exists $L_0<\infty$ such that for $L \geq L_0$, the following holds true.
-Suppose that $u$ is a solution of the Cahn-Hilliard equation satisfying \eqref{diffcons2} and that on all of $[0,T]$, there exists $\wt\in\N(L)$ such that $\int\abs{u-\tilde{w}}\,\dx\leq W_0$.
-For all $0\leq t\leq T$ with $T-t\lesssim L^2$, the motion of the zeros of $\wt$ is controlled via
+We remind the reader of Notation~\ref{not:zeros}. \begin{lemma}[Rough control of the zeros] For every $W_0 < \infty$ and $\epsilon >0$, there exists $L_0<\infty$ such that for $L \geq L_0$, the following holds true.
+Suppose that $u$ is a smooth solution of the Cahn-Hilliard equation satisfying \eqref{diffcons2} and that there exists $\wt_0\in\N(L)$ such that for each $t\in[0,T]$ there holds $\int\abs{u-\tilde{w}_0}\,\dx\leq W_0$.
+Then for all $0\leq t\leq T$, the motion of the zeros of $\wt$ is controlled via

 \end{lemma}